thingsboard/thingsboard.github.io/docs/api.md

 [**Gateway MQTT API**](/docs/reference/gateway-mqtt-api) allows you to connect **existing** devices to the platform using **[ThingsBoard Gateway](/docs/iot-gateway/what-is-iot-gateway/)** or implement your own gateway.

-Server-side API consists of core REST API and a set of specific APIs that are provided by various plugins:
+Server-side API is available as REST API:

 * [**Administration REST API**](/docs/reference/rest-api) - The server-side core APIs.
 * [**Attributes query API**](/docs/user-guide/attributes/#data-query-api) - The server-side APIs provided by [Telemetry Service](/docs/user-guide/telemetry/).